Transportation and Long-haul Trucking Work Risks

 - Fires, explosions, and burns: Drivers who transport contaminants or hazardous chemicals are at risk of fires, explosions, and burns if their cargo is improperly stored, or in the event of a collision.

-- Poisoning from exhaust gases: Truckers can be injured or killed from a carbon monoxide leak
+- Poisoning from exhaust gasses: Truckers can be injured or killed from a carbon monoxide leak

 - Struck by/Caught between injuries: Truckers can be injured when performing maintenance on their vehicles, or they can be caught between trailers when trying to disengage one from the other.

-There are many safety programs that you can adapt to your company to protect your drivers.
+There are many safety programs that you can adapt to your transportation company to protect your drivers.
 At Industrial Compliance & Safety, we will look at the specifications of your hiring client and the regulations of OSHA to write a series of custom written safety programs for your trucking company.
-Here are some of the most common safety programs required for transport/trucking work:

 - Inclement weather